deriveitCreator/deriveit/README.md

 ### Dec 18, 2023

+<b>update 4.2:</b> made changes to `design2Main.tsx`: just changed how the memo component is made (see changes to further understand).

 <b>update 4.1:</b> Added another style called "colorful", this can be accessed from the Styles box (by clicking the paint brush icon)

 ### Dec 14, 2023